 Almost every restaurant will serve Myanmar beer or Burmese Whiskey so finding alcohol is typically not a problem here.
 There is also a variety of bars, pubs, karaoke joints, rooftop spots, hotel lounges and more fun to be had at the night market.

 Feeling like some music and dancing?
 Follow the disco lights and loud music to Peter’s Pub & Grill.
 You’ll also recognize it by the KFC-esque, large caricature drawing of Peter’s head.
 This is where you’ll meet backpackers, travelers and some fun locals as I did.
 Ask if the owner Peter is there, a young entrepreneur, full of energy and charisma.
 Tell him Jacki sent you as we’ve become good friends during my visit.
-The most popular drink there is the “Nyaung Shwe Big Bowl” which is a gigantic fishbowl of a mixed cocktail good for several people.
+The most popular drink there is the “Nyaung Shwe Big Bowl” which is a giant fishbowl of a mixed cocktail good for several people.
 Try it if you’re not scared of a hangover.

 Hire a Wooden Boat Tour